ejaxon/ejaxon.github.io/reading.md

 1. Quaker Witness as Sacrament.
 Daniel O. Snyder. #my2019reading
 2. America's Unwritten Constitution: The Precedents and Principles We Live By.
 Akhil Reed Amar. #my2019reading
+3. Sitting in the Fire: Large Group Transformation Using Conflict and Diversity.
+Arnold Mindell. #my2019reading

 # 2018